 Once unlocked, you can modify all the elements of your user profile.

-Be sure to click Update to save any changes to your profile.
+Be sure to click Save to save any changes to your profile.

 Personal settings include your Artifactory API Key, password and email address.

 A user can update their profile details (except for the password.
 Only an administrator can update the password) when the Can Update Profile field is enabled for the user.

 Note that there may be cases in which you want to leave this unset to prevent users from updating their profile.
 For example, a departmental user with a single password shared between all department members.

 You are not able to change your password if the system is configured to use external authentication such as LDAP.
 For example, if users from LDAP are not created internally (i.e. Administration | Security | LDAP | LDAP Settings and the Create Internal Users is disabled.

 Artifactory allows authentication for REST API calls using your API key as an alternative to your username and password in two ways: you may either using the

 X-JFrog-Art-API header with which you can specify an API key , or you may use basic authentication using your username and API key (instead of your password).
 For more details, please refer to the REST API Documentation.

 To use your API key for authentication, it must be generated using Artifactory 4.4.3 or later.
 If generate before, you must regenerate your API key and use the new key as a password for basic authentication.